Cobra Kai season 3: Awards and nominations

 Following the season's release the series was nominated for Favorite Family TV Show at the 2021 Kids' Choice Awards on Nickelodeon, but the award was lost to Netflix's Stranger Things.
 For the 2021 MTV Movie & TV Awards, the series received a nomination for Best Show while a fight scene in the final episode earned a Best Fight nomination.
 Both awards were lost to WandaVision on Disney+.
 At the 27th Screen Actors Guild Awards, the season picked up a nomination for Outstanding Performance by a Stunt Ensemble in a Television Series which was lost to The Mandalorian, also on Disney+.
 During the 1st Hollywood Critics Association TV Awards the series gained a nomination for Best Streaming Series, Comedy.
 This nomination was ultimately awarded to Apple TV+'s Ted Lasso although Cobra Kai was granted an honorary award during the ceremony, known as the Legacy Award.
 An Outstanding Comedy Series nomination was gained for the 73rd Primetime Emmy Awards.
 Meanwhile, the finale episode, "December 19", picked up an additional three nominations from the 73rd Primetime Creative Arts Emmy Awards.
 These nominations included Outstanding Sound Editing for a Comedy or Drama Series (Half-Hour) and Animation, Outstanding Sound Mixing for a Comedy or Drama Series (Half-Hour) and Animation, and Outstanding Stunt Performance.
 Each of these awards were lost to Netflix's Love, Death & Robots, Ted Lasso, and The Mandalorian, respectively.
 Three other nominations for The Show of 2021, The Drama Show of 2021, and The Bingeworthy Show of 2021 were all received for the 2021 People's Choice Awards, which were lost to Loki, Grey's Anatomy, and Squid Game, respectively.

 Viewing figures

-Netflix reported in Januars 2021 that the series was on track for over 41 million households to have seen at least some of the season within the first 28 days of its release.
+Netflix reported in January 2021 that the series was on track for over 41 million households to have seen at least some of the season within the first 28 days of its release.
 This caused the series to become the number one overall title on Netflix in 28 countries and holding a top ten slot in 85 countries.
 In addition, Cobra Kai was pushed to the top spot on two of Nielsen's weekly top ten lists for subscription-based platforms, the series held the top spot on the Top 10 Programs Overall and Top 10 Originals lists for the week of January 4–10, 2021.
 By the end of the first quarter in April, the total number of households had risen to 45 million.